FAC10/week1-jzlp/README.md

   <img src="demo/expand-on-hover.gif" width="560" height="auto"/>

-- [x] smooth scroll to section (can it be done with css? go with js if needed)
+- [x] Scroll to section (can it be done with css? go with js if needed)

 ```javascript